All the Calendars of Iran

 Religious Holidays and Festivals

 Religious ceremonies and festivals have an important place in Iran.
-Many Iranian perform their rituals on these festivals related holidays.
+Many Iranian perform their rituals on these festival-related holidays.
 Depending on being a celebration or mourning occasion, there are different styles of ceremonies all over Iran.
 These public holidays in Iran are based on the religious lunar calendar.
 So, you should check your travel timing to see if it coincides with any of these ceremonies.

 Read More: Religions in Iran